jonrhaider/pocketflow-js/README.md

 ## 🙏 Credits

-This JavaScript implementation is based on the original [PocketFlow Python framework](https://github.com/The-Pocket/PocketFlow) created by [Zachary Huang](https://github.com/The-Pocket) and The-Pocket team.
-The original framework pioneered the concept of "Agentic Coding" - where humans design and AI agents code.
+This JavaScript implementation is based on the original [PocketFlow Python framework](https://github.com/The-Pocket/PocketFlow) created by [Zachary Huang](https://github.com/zachary62) and The-Pocket team.
+The original framework pioneered the concept of "Agentic Coding" - where AI Agents (e.g., Cursor AI) build Agents.
+With this version, not only can AI agents create (and hardcode) agents into your codebase, but rather, you can now use the DSL method to have a single LLM call return a new agentic JSON object which the "compiler" can execute, on the fly.
+What does this mean?
+It means you can allow your backend make an http call to an LLM to create and run a new agentic flow AT RUNTIME!

 **Original Python Framework**: [The-Pocket/PocketFlow](https://github.com/The-Pocket/PocketFlow)
 **Author**: [Zachary Huang](https://github.com/zachary62)